rbouckaert/DeveloperManual/README.md

 CoverageCalculator calculates how many times entries in log file are covered in an estimated 95% HPD interval and has the following arguments:

-- log <filename>	log file containing actual values
+- log `<filename>`	log file containing actual values
-- skip <integer>	numer of log file lines to skip (default: 1)
+- skip `<integer>`	numer of log file lines to skip (default: 1)
-- logAnalyser <filename>	file produced by loganalyser tool using the -oneline option, containing estimated values
+- logAnalyser `<filename>`	file produced by loganalyser tool using the -oneline option, containing estimated values
-- out 	output directory for tsv files with truth and estimated mean and 95% HPDs, and directory is also used to generate svg bargraphs and html report.
+- out `<directory>`	output directory for tsv files with truth and estimated mean and 95% HPDs, and directory is also used to generate svg bargraphs and html report.
 Not produced if not specified.
 - help	 show arguments

 It produces a report like so: